AqwamCreates/DataPredict/docs/API/Models/KalmanFilter.md

 #### Parameters:

-* stateTransitionModelMatrix: How many times should the model needed to be trained.
+* stateTransitionModelMatrix: The state transition matrix that describes how the state evolves from one time step to the next without controls or noise.
+[Default: identity matrix]

-* observationModelMatrix: The speed at which the model learns.
-Recommended that the value is set between 0 to 1.
+* observationModelMatrix: The observation matrix that maps the true state space into the observed space.
+[Default: identity matrix]

-* processNoiseCovarianceMatrix: The function to calculate the cost of each training.
-Available options are:
+* processNoiseCovarianceMatrix: The process noise covariance matrix representing the uncertainty in the state transition model.
+[Default: identity matrix]

-* observationNoiseCovarianceMatrix:
+* observationNoiseCovarianceMatrix: The observation noise covariance matrix representing the uncertainty in the observation model.
+[Default: identity matrix]

-* controlInputMatrix
+* controlInputMatrix: The control-input matrix that maps control vectors to state space.
+[Default: zero matrix]

-* controlVector
+* controlVector: The control vector representing external inputs applied to the system.
+[Default: zero vector]

-* noiseValue: [Default: 1]
+* noiseValue: The noise value to be used by observationNoiseCovarianceMatrix and processNoiseCovarianceMatrix.
+[Default: 1]

 * lossFunction: The function to calculate the cost of each training.
 Available options are: